 The management company is not liable for damages due to Swedish or foreign legal statutes, measures taken by Swedish or foreign authorities, event of war, strike, blockade, boycott, lockout, interruptions in data communications or other similar circumstances.
-The reservation concerning strike, blockade, boycott and lockout applies even if the management company is subject to or itself undertakes such a conflict.
+The reservation concerning strike, blockade, boycott and lockout applies even if the management company is subject to or itself undertakes such a conflict pany is informed of changes in the information provided.